govend/govend/README.md

 The dependency manifest file that records all dependency paths and revision versions is located/generated at `internal/_vendor/vendors.yml`.

-`govend` can understand a wide range of scenarios, so when in doubt run `govend`.

 ```bash
 → govend -verbose
 identifying project paths...                    complete